jkroepke/helm-secrets/README.md

-# Plugin for secrets management using Mozilla SOPS as backend
+# Plugin for secrets management in Helm

 First internal version of the plugin used pure PGP and the whole secret file was encrypted as one.